Dietary fiber is the carbohydrate in plants that your body cannot digest.

 With good reason, you may have been told as a child to eat up your carrots to help you see in the dark.

-Carrots are packed with beta-carotene, which converts to vitamin A. This vitamin supports your eyes and is particularly important for night vision (25).
+Carrots are packed with beta-carotene, some of which is converted to vitamin A. This vitamin supports your eyes and is particularly important for night vision (26).